 Gratitude was the final piece of recognising the silver lining.
 Gratitude allowed me to transform a period of great adversity into a catalyst for my own personal growth.

-Research reveals gratitude paves the way to several benefits, including:
+Research reveals gratitude paves the way to several healing benefits, including:

 I am claiming that you will enhance your daily rituals with the inclusion of a gratitude based practice.
 Give thanks in all circumstances.
 Notice the beauty, or find the lessons and become grateful.